Ecconia/OpenTUNG/Readme.md

 ## Collaborate/Contact

+This project has a [Discord-Server-OpenTUNG](https://discord.gg/C5Qkk53).

-Everyone who used TUNG before may collaborate.
-Personally I also require such a person to be a part of the TUNG/LW community, see their [Discord](https://discord.gg/C5Qkk53).
-You may always contact me there, if you wish to improve something or just to talk/discuss about this project.
+You may always contact developers and users there, if you wish to improve something, seek help or just to talk/discuss about this project.

+If you want to collaborate, you should check out that discord.

+TUNG/LogicWorld also have a [Discord-Server](https://discord.gg/C5Qkk53), if you don't know what this game is about, check out these first.